2024 Disciple-Making Leaders (Year-Round) Network

 - Two one-on-one online Zoom sessions or in-person meetings, one with John and another one with Wojciech

-- A Pre-Forum Conference before the 2024 ELF on Friday evening and all-day Saturday (dates & times to be determined)
+- A Pre-Forum Conference before the 2025 ELF on Friday evening and all-day Saturday (23-24 May)

 Participation in this network is by invitation only.
 Participants should be men who are spiritually mature Evangelical leaders who are actively involved in evangelism and discipleship and are willing to commit to becoming part of a learning community.

 Interested applicants need to first apply and be accepted to the Forum before filling out an application specific to the Disciple-Making Year-Round Mentoring Network.
-If you wish to apply for the 2023-2024 Year-Round Mentoring for Disciple-Making Leaders, please complete the online application.
+If you wish to apply for the 2024-2025 Year-Round Mentoring for Disciple-Making Leaders, please review the curriculum and complete the online application.

 Once you have completed this application, if your experience and responsibilities match this Network’s aims, you will be asked to have online interviews with Tony Myrick, John Musselman, and Wojciech Kowalewski.